Millions of tonnes of plastic is trapped along the world’s coastlines and will eventually find its way into the ocean, according to new research.

 The researchers wanted to find an explanation for the huge discrepancy between the volume of plastic that is estimated to have found its way into the ocean, and the amount that is floating on its surface.

-About two-thirds of all that plastic has a density lower than sea water, and thus should be floating.
+About two-thirds of all plastics has a density lower than sea water, and thus should be floating.
 It isn’t.

 That gap has usually been attributed to the breakdown of macroplastics (bits more than five millimetres long) into microplastics, which do not float.
 In other words, it has been assumed that the missing plastic has gone under, perhaps down to the ocean bed and into the ecosystem.